Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: Abstract

 \section{Abstract}

 An unconventional approach for optimal stopping under model ambiguity is introduced.
 Besides ambiguity itself, we take into account how {\it ambiguity-averse} an agent is.
 This inclusion of ambiguity attitude, via an $\alpha$-maxmin nonlinear expectation, renders the stopping problem time-inconsistent.
 We look for subgame perfect equilibrium stopping policies, formulated as fixed points of an operator.
-For a one-dimensional diffusion with drift and volatility uncertainty, we show that every equilibrium can be obtained through a fixed-point iteration.
+For a one-dimensional diffusion with drift and volatility uncertainty, we show that any initial stopping policy will converge to an equilibrium through a fixed-point iteration.
 This allows us to capture much more diverse behavior, depending on an agent's ambiguity attitude, beyond the standard worst-case (or best-case) analysis.
-In a concrete example of real options valuation under volatility uncertainty, all equilibrium stopping policies, as well as the {\it best} one among them, are fully characterized.
+In a concrete example of real options valuation under model ambiguity, all equilibrium stopping policies, as well as the {\it best} one among them, are fully characterized under appropriate conditions.
 It demonstrates explicitly the effect of ambiguity attitude on decision making: the more ambiguity-averse, the more eager to stop---so as to withdraw from the uncertain environment.
 The main result hinges on a delicate analysis of continuous sample paths in the canonical space and the capacity theory.
 To resolve measurability issues, a generalized measurable projection theorem, new to the literature, is also established.